funzi-son/funzi-son.github.io/_pages/about.md

 News
 ======
+24-May-2023: I gave a talk about "Robust Artificial Intelligence" to the Security Research Group at the University of Melbourne.

 20-Nov-2022: Our paper "Neurosymbolic Reasoning and Learning with Restricted Boltzmann Machines" has been accepted for publication at AAAI23 (A*, first author, acceptance rate 19.6%)

 03-Feb-2022: Our paper "A Self-Learning Approach for Baggiatoa Coverage Estimation in Aquaculture" has been selected for the "Best Application Paper Award" at the 34th Australasian Joint Conference on Artificial Intelligence.